Welcome, Recent Grads!

 Enjoy alumni events.

-Save the date for our next Recent-Grad Weekend — coming June 16–18!
-Enjoy a weekend of good food, good music, and good company amid the beauty of summertime in Madison.
+Register now for our next Recent-Grad Weekend — coming June 16–18!
+Enjoy three days packed with good food, good music, and good company amid the beauty of summertime in Madison.
 Plus, there are countless other alumni experiences to enjoy year-round.

 Start having big Badger fun!